durgadas311/cpnet-z80/README.md

 CP/M directory listing of the "a" subdir.

 ## Building CP/NET
-And to build the release package, see also BUILD.
+And to build the release package:

 ### H8/H89
 To build for the Heathkit H8/H89 with the H8xSPI adapter with WIZ850io and NVRAM:

 1. 'cd' into the repository top-level directory
-1. type the command "make"
+1. type the command "make" (or "make NIC=w550 HBA=h8xspi")

 Results will be placed in a "bld" subdirectory:
 * CP/NET 1.2 files in "bld/w5500/h8xspi/bin/cpnet12"